 - To create a vibrant local economy which encourages entrepreneurialism and local employment.
 (Policy 3). - To encourage a wide mix of independent businesses in the High Street.
-(Policy 3.3). - To develop and maintain a sustainable visitor economy to encourage visitors to Henfield. - To encourage and enable home-based businesses and to support existing ones and home-based workers.
+(Policy 3.3). - To develop and maintain a sustainable visitor economy to encourage visitors to Henfield. - To encourage and enable home-based businesses and to support existing ones and homebased workers.
 (Policy 3). - To ensure new businesses build upon the existing transport connections, and all businesses encourage green means of travel.
 (Policies 3, 4.1). - To establish superfast broadband communications and a diverse, resilient and flexible range of business premises to provide jobs and the opportunity of living close to work.
 (Policies 3, 8). - To provide adequate parking facilities to enable the village centre to contain an enhanced range of businesses.
-(Policies 3, 4.3). - 4.3 These objectives cover a range of economic, social and environmental issues.
-The Sustainability Appraisal (SA) and the Sustainability Appraisal Addendum4 of the Henfield Neighbourhood Plan (HNP) has assessed the objectives to be compatible with the principles of sustainable development (see the separate SA report published alongside the HNP).
+(Policies 3, 4.3).

+4.3 These objectives cover a range of economic, social and environmental issues.
+The Sustainability Appraisal (SA) and the Sustainability Appraisal Addendum of the Henfield Neighbourhood Plan (HNP) has assessed the objectives to be compatible with the principles of sustainable development (see the separate SA report published alongside the HNP).
 There are some strong, positive impacts in respect of providing for new homes to meet local need and of protecting the landscape and community services of the Parish.
-The SA identified no likely negative effects of the HNP pursuing these objectives. - 4.4 The objectives reflect the nature of the Parish and the direction the local community wants the HNP to take, especially in securing the long term future of those community and environmental assets most precious to local people.
+The SA identified no likely negative effects of the HNP pursuing these objectives.

+4.4 The objectives reflect the nature of the Parish and the direction the local community wants the HNP to take, especially in securing the long term future of those community and environmental assets most precious to local people.
 They also incorporate change that will enable the community to grow in a sustainable way.
-Henfield Parish Council's Infrastructure Delivery Plan sets out the roadmap for achieving this. - 4.5 The HNP will be monitored on an annual basis.
-The objectives and measures will form the core of the monitoring activity but other data collected and reported at a Parish level relevant to the plan will also be included. - 4.6 Henfield Parish Council also proposes to complete a formal review of the HNP every five years.
-This could coincide with the review of the Horsham Local Plan if this cycle is different.
+Henfield Parish Council's Infrastructure Delivery Plan sets out the roadmap for achieving this.

-4 Henfield Neighbourhood Plan Sustainability Appraisal 6 June 2019 incorporating Strategic Environmental Assessment; and Sustainability Appraisal Addendum 8 October 2019
+&lt;sup>4 Henfield Neighbourhood Plan Sustainability Appraisal 6 June 2019 incorporating Strategic Environmental Assessment; and Sustainability Appraisal Addendum 8 October 2019